olebole/irafdoc/doc/kpnocoude.identify.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
   Features in the input images are identified interactively and assigned user coordinates.
-A <tt>"coordinate function"</tt> mapping pixel coordinates to user coordinates may be determined from the identified features.
+A <span style="font-family: monospace;">"coordinate function"</span> mapping pixel coordinates to user coordinates may be determined from the identified features.
 A user coordinate list may be defined to automatically identify additional features.
 This task is used to measure positions of features,